Annual Security Report

 University of Phoenix is strongly committed to crime prevention and to the safety of the University community.
 The University considers the personal physical safety of its students and employees necessary for a successful learning environment.
 It is our hope that a well-informed University community will be a safe one.

-The University of Phoenix Annual Security Report is comprised of two sections: Campus Crime Statistics and Campus Safety Policies.
+The University of Phoenix Annual Security Report [PDF] is published annually by the University.
+Campus Crime Statistics and Campus Safety Policies can be accessed from the links below.

 The University of Phoenix Campus Crime Statistics cover crimes reported to the University over the previous three years that occurred on campus, in certain off-campus buildings or property owned or controlled by the University, and on public property within or immediately adjacent to and accessible from the campus.